dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 Again, see the first 3 images (totally white) which happens sometimes when your shots are overexposed.

-And next let's sort our album with the `blur` metric.
+And next, let's sort our album with the `blur` metric.
 You've guessed it, this sorts our album with the most blurry image on top.